Three Sisters Garden: A Time Tested Native American Symbiotic Planting Strategy

 But they were planted for very specific reasons.

-Each vegetable helped the other.
-And by helping each other, each vegetable also benefited by growing strong and producing a crop.
+Each vegetable helps the other.
+And by helping each other, each vegetable also benefits by growing strong and producing a better crop.

 An important food source for the Native American Indian was corn (or maize) and it was often planted to feed the tribe.